imranwfld/ai-agent-portfolio/README.md

 ### Functionality

 - Agent has access to a **Data Source** containing the written documentation for a product.
-Choose any documentation you’d like.
-Download as PDF and use it as a data source.
+- I have used Mindstudio documentation as a Datasource for this chatbot.
 - - User types in their question related to the docs.
 - Check to see if the question is relevant to the product.
 If not, display a message prompting the user to ask a question about the product.